 Most hotel cards are designed for brand loyalists, and it only makes sense to have the card if you stay a lot of nights (and spend a lot of money) with the hotel.
 The Hilton Surpass is a refreshing exception.
 In fact, we’d go so far as to say the Hilton Surpass is the best co-brand hotel card for the vast majority of travelers, particularly those that don’t already hold elite status with any of the major brands.

 In addition to an extensive list of perks and the ability to earn a boatload of Hilton Honors points.
-It also tops our list of co-brand cards as one of the last cards with a welcome offer of 100,000+ points, delivering 130,000 bonus points after you use your new Card to make $4,000 in eligible purchases within your first 4 months of Card Membership (Terms Apply).
+It also tops our list of co-brand cards as one of the last cards with a welcome offer of 100,000+ points, delivering 125,000 bonus points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership (Terms Apply).

 Unlike recent offers for Marriott, IHG, and Hyatt co-branded cards, the Hilton Surpass doesn’t come with harsh restrictions that prevent you from getting approved if you’ve opened too many cards in the past two years.
 Holding a different Hilton co-brand card also won't affect your eligibility, making this one of the most accessible rewards cards on the market.